alanmitchell/bmon/docs/source/writing-periodic-scripts.rst

 Writing Periodic Scripts
 ========================

-Periodic-Scripts are useful for running tasks that need to occur on a repeated basis.
+Periodic Scripts are useful for running tasks that need to occur on a repeated basis.
 Possible uses include collecting data from external sources, running reports, or performing maintenance tasks.
 Check out the :ref:`Periodic Scripts <periodic-scripts>` page for more detail on their uses and configuration in BMON.
 The intent of